B.Riley FBR Thinks Hallador Energy Company's Stock is Going to Recover

 B.Riley FBR Thinks Hallador Energy Company’s Stock is Going to Recover

-B.Riley FBR analyst Lucas Pipes maintained a Buy rating on Hallador Energy Company (HNRG) on March 24 and set a price target of $4.00.
-The company’s shares closed last Thursday at $0.66, close to its 52-week low of $0.60.
+B.Riley FBR analyst Lucas Pipes maintained a Buy rating on Hallador Energy Company (HNRG) today and set a price target of $4.00.
+The company’s shares closed last Tuesday at $0.83, close to its 52-week low of $0.60.

-According to TipRanks.com, Pipes is ranked 0 out of 5 stars with an average return of -15.5% and a 34.8% success rate.
+According to TipRanks.com, Pipes has 0 stars on 0-5 stars ranking scale with an average return of -15.7% and a 33.8% success rate.
 Pipes covers the Basic Materials sector, focusing on stocks such as Novagold Resources New, US Silica Holdings, and Century Aluminum.

 Currently, the analyst consensus on Hallador Energy Company is a Moderate Buy with an average price target of $4.00.